wp-plugins/fourteen-extended/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Fixed bug that was causing part of post thumbnail to pull up behind the navbar.
+* Fixed bug where single post was missing top padding when no feature image was attached.
+* Minor CSS adjustments to fix various small bugs.

 = 1.1.6 =
 * Reworked the auto slide option to use the original FlexSlider script.
 * NEW: Added options to select either slide or fade for the auto slide settings.